-10 System installation and Kernel Module Packages
+10 System Installation and Kernel Module Packages

 Initial system installation is carried out by YaST from some installation media (CDs or DVDs, network locations, etc.).
 As noted above, support for additional hardware that the installation media do not provide can be added with Driver Update Disks or Bootable Driver Kits/Installation Kits.
 This is most important to enable hardware needed for booting, such as storage controllers.

 Update media such as Driver Update Disks and Bootable Driver Kits/Installation Kits provide two kinds of modules: those which the kernel that runs the installation uses, and those which are installed onto the final target system.
 Both types of modules are provided by including Kernel Module Packages on the update media.
 In addition, update media can contain scripts which are run at specific times during the installation.
+The "Update Media HOWTO" at ftp:// ftp.suse.com/pub/people/hvogel/Update-Media-HOWTO a describes in more detail what a Driver Update Disk must contain to work.